-China Investment Corp. lost two executives from its private-equity department, the latest in a string of resignations from the $400 billion sovereign wealth fund, said a person with direct knowledge of the situation.
+China Investment Corp. lost two executives from its private-equity department, the latest of several resignations from the $400 billion sovereign wealth fund, said a person with direct knowledge of the situation.

-James Ieong, a managing director at the Beijing-based fund, resigned last month, said the person, who asked not to be identified because the matter is private.
+James Ieong, a managing director at the Beijing-based fund, resigned in April, said the person, who asked not to be identified because the matter is private.
 Daniel Hu, a director at the same department, also left, the person said.

-Ieong declined to comment when contacted today.
+Ieong declined to comment when contacted yesterday.
 Hu couldn’t be reached on his mobile phone.
-Phone calls to CIC’s Beijing- based media office went unanswered.
+Phone calls to CIC’s Beijing-based media office went unanswered.

 CIC had 497 employees as of June 30, 2011, according to its annual report.
 Assets totaled $409.6 billion as of Dec.
 31, 2010, up 23 percent from the previous year.
 Alternative investments, which include private equity and hedge funds, surged to 21 percent of its global portfolio in 2010 from 6 percent in 2009.